EdwinGraham/PaperMario/README.md

 # PaperMario
 Shiny app to solve battle line-up puzzles in Paper Mario: The Origami King

-The visualisation is published here: https://edwingraham.shinyapps.io/PaperMario/
+The app is published here:
+https://edwingraham.shinyapps.io/PaperMario/